-You can be “challenged” by prosecution or defence lawyers if they think you should not serve as a juror.
+Prosecution or defence lawyers could 'challenge' you if they think you should not serve as a juror.
 They must give a good reason.
-If the trial judge accepts their reason, you won't be allowed to serve as a juror on that particular trial.
+If the judge accepts their reason, you won't be allowed to serve as a juror on that particular trial.
 But you could be called to serve on the jury in another case.

-Occasionally when your number is called, the prosecution may want you to “stand-by”.
-This means that you will not be required to sit on the jury unless the jury list becomes exhausted and stand-bys will be recalled.
-You may then be sworn as a juror.
+Sometimes when your number is called, the prosecution may want you to 'stand-by'.
+This means that you won't need to sit on the jury unless the jury list becomes exhausted and stand-bys will be recalled.
+Then you might be sworn as a juror.

 If you recognise the defendant or anyone else involved in the trial, tell a court official at once by passing them a note.

 There are different people involved in a court trial.

 The judge sits at the front of the court and controls proceedings.
 They control the trial and decides questions of law.
 A High Court Judge is called 'my lord'.
 A county court judge, sitting in the Crown Court, is called 'your honour'.

 Foreperson of the jury

 The first person selected as a juror acts as the foreperson of the jury.
 Their role is to write the jury’s decision (guilty or not guilty) against the charges on the Issue Paper (a form that the charges against the defendants are listed on) and announce the verdict in open court.

 The defendant sits in the dock accompanied by a prison officer.
 Youths appearing in court sit next to the dock.